AztecProtocol/engineering-designs/docs/building-in-chunks/dd.md

 # Improving "app latency"

-A KPI which is distinct from "user perceived latency", is the delay between when Transaction B can build on Transaction A.
+A KPI which is distinct from "user perceived latency", is the delay between when Transaction B can build on the state root resulting from Transaction A.

-Presently, this delay is exactly the time between blocks; even with chunks, this is not improved, since although a user might receive a certificate that a transaction is in a chunk, the archiver will not serve that resulting state until it lands on L1 as a block.
+Presently, this delay is exactly the time between blocks; even with chunks described above, this is not improved, since although a user might receive a certificate that a transaction is in a chunk, the archiver will not serve that resulting state until it lands on L1 as a block.

 It is be possible to update the archiver to store an "intra-slot chain", which only includes L2 guarantees, and allow users to submit transactions against this.

 This could also improve system throughput, as committee members have effectively "built ahead" of L1: their archive is already up-to-date when the block lands on L1, so they do not need to spend time at the beginning of their slot downloading and applying state diffs.

-## Rough design

-Expanding on the above, The archive needs to be integrated into the block builder, and subscribe to `onChunkEmitted` events.
+Expanding on the above, the archiver needs to be integrated into the block builder, and subscribe to `onChunkEmitted` events.

 Further, the archiver needs to be notified when a particular chunk has sufficient attestations to be submitted to L1.